jnguyen1098/seer/README.md

 The frontend of Seer is a simple `makefile` interface that can be brought up using the command `make` or `make help`.

+In order to make the `valgrind` report more accurate and reduce the potential margin of error, nothing in this test harness is heap/dynamically-allocated. `TestResults` contain no pointers and are passed by value.
+Delegating memory management (outside of calling `close()`) makes Seer considerably more reliable.
+Surprisingly, no pointers were used.

 ## Features

 - Seamless test case creation -- all cases are routed through a single function with a switch statement that takes in a test number.